EDLC 632 Literacy and Language Instruction

 Discussions (2)

 Discussions are collaborative learning experiences.
-Therefore, there will be two Discussions throughout the course.
-The purpose of the discussions is to generate interaction among each candidate regarding relevant and current course topics.
-The topic of the discussions: 1) What Teachers Should Know About Reading Instruction and 2) The Seven Teaching Principles.
-For each Discussion, the candidate is required to submit one thread of 450–500 words.
-The candidate must submit two replies of 150-200 words each.
+Therefore, the candidate will participate in 2 Discussions throughout the course.
+The purpose of the Discussions is to generate interaction among each candidate regarding relevant and current course topics.
+The topic of the Discussions are: 1) What Teachers Should Know About Reading Instruction and 2) The Science of Reading.
+For each Discussion, the candidate is required to submit 1 thread of 450–500 words.
+The thread must include 1 scholarly source and 1 relevant Bible verse.
+The candidate must submit 2 replies of 150-200 words each.
+Each reply must incorporate citations and references to at least 1 scholarly source.
 Sources cited in Discussions must be formatted in the current APA format.
 (CLO: A, B)

 Pre-edTPA Practice Task 2 Assignment